nilsmehlhorn/blog/posts/ts-react-ssr-webpack/index.md

 ```

-In this article I'll show you how to setup a fullstack TypeScript web application project that uses Node.js and React with server-side rendering (SSR).
+In this post I'll show you how to setup a fullstack TypeScript web application project that uses Node.js and React with server-side rendering (SSR).
 In the end, we'll have a clean, fast and fully type-safe build with a convenient development mode.

 As always, the code from this article is [available on GitHub](https://github.com/nilsmehlhorn/ts-react-ssr-webpack).